zamdzhiev/Qimaera/README.md

 ## <a id="getting_started"></a> Getting Started

+We strongly recommend starting by reading the following paper: https://arxiv.org/abs/2111.10867.
+It describes some of the main design ideas and explains how some of our libraries and functions should be understood.

-We recommend users start by reading and executing the code from file `Example.idr`.
+Next, we recommend reading and executing the code from file `Example.idr`.
 It contains simple examples using the functions defined in `Unitary.idr` and `QuantumOp.idr`.

 ## <a id="overview"></a> Library Overview